 Tell your family and friends that they may not hear from you that often, and be prepared to do without the connection, however hard it may be.

-I’m not a huge foodie but I had built up incredible visions of Persian food in my mind before I went.
+I had built up incredible visions of Persian food in my mind before I got to Iran.
 I thought it would be everywhere – easily accessible and in abundance.
 Wrong.

 Finding Traditional Food Amongst the Fast Food

-It’s there but you have to do some digging on where to go and find delicious vegetable and pomegranate stews, or the traditional Dizi (a lamb based strew where the broth is separated from the solids which are then mashed together and eaten separately) or Ash (a thick and tasty soup of lentils, beans, starch noodles, vegetables, fried mint, fried onion and yoghurt).
+Traditonal Persian food is there but you have to do some digging on where to go and find delicious vegetable and pomegranate stews, traditional Dizi (a lamb based strew where the broth is separated from the solids which are then mashed together and eaten separately) or Ash (a thick and tasty soup of lentils, beans, starch noodles, vegetables, fried mint, fried onion and yoghurt).

-Other than that you will realise that the streets are paved with fast food outlets, whose neon lights advertise the norm – kebabs, burgers and pizzas.
-Try and seek out the falafel places, since these are normally the best choice for a cheap and yummy quick fix.
+Other than that you will realise that Iran’s streets are paved with fast food outlets, whose neon lights advertise the norm – kebabs, burgers and pizzas.
+Try and seek out the falafel places, since these are normally the best choice for a cheap and tasty fix.